ConnorSweeneyDev/TerMusic/README.md

 4. Execute `script/build.sh` followed by `script/run.sh`.

 # How to Update Dependencies
-All dependencies are vendored and stored in the `external` directory.
+All dependencies are vendored and either stored in the `external` directory or pulled in by vcpkg.
 Version information for dependencies can be found in `external/version_info.txt`.

 ### SDL
 1. Download the source code (light) for the [release](https://github.com/libsdl-org/SDL/releases) you want.